 - In general, where access is between the children and their parent, then this access can and should proceed as normal.
 However, each parent will want to abide by HSE guidelines for safe social interaction of the children with others.
 This may mean limiting the children’s contact with extended members of the family, particularly elderly relatives

 - If the access order relates to Grandparents Access, then there may be merit in suspending this access for the moment if the grandparents are in any way frail, or vulnerable.
-In my experience however, most “grandparent clients” who I have worked for, are in the younger age bracket, fit and healthy.
+However, most “grandparent clients” we have worked for are in the younger age bracket, fit and healthy.
 So there should be no reason to cease this access in such circumstances, as long as safety guidelines are followed.

 - Special consideration should be given to specific or critical health needs e.g. if a parent or a child has an underlying medical condition.
 Access may need to be varied or suspended in these cases.
 See HSE advice here for those who are particularly at risk.